knht/hip-scraper/README.md

 ## Maintenance Shutdown
 The HIP portal is shut down between 11pm and 2am every day due to scheduled ongoing maintenance.
 Make sure to set up a Cron Job to shut down the services between 11pm - 2am.

+## Disclaimer
+This little project was made in the span of a couple of hours without any scalability or robustness in mind.
+Its sole purpose is to provide a quick and dirty way of having information from HIP piped to Discord in a user friendly fashion.

 ## License
 This repository is licensed under the MIT License and thus comes with all of its correlating traits.